Skip to main content

 Overview

 Graph Builder is a feature that creates graphs from multiple Corvic Tables, enabling you to build knowledge graphs, property graphs, bipartite graphs, heterogeneous graphs, homogeneous graphs, and temporal (dynamic) graphs.
-This feature allows you to design custom graph schemas by connecting Corvic Tables through foreign key constraints, creating a graph view on your data.
+Design custom graph schemas by connecting Corvic Tables through foreign key relationships, creating a graph view on your data.

 Watch tutorial: ▶️ Custom Knowledge Graph - Learn how to build custom knowledge graphs from your data